digiapulssi/docker-zabbix-agent/README.md

 ### Deploying the Zabbix Agent Container

 Simple way to run the container is to use provided [hostname.conf](hostname.conf) and [start.sh](start.sh).
-Copy these to CoreOS host and customize hostname.conf if you need to specify additional parameters to Zabbix agent.
+The optional host configuration must be placed in `/etc/zabbix/<hostname>.conf` where hostname is the hostname that you give to start script.
+Copy the files to CoreOS host and customize the host configuration if you need to specify additional parameters to Zabbix agent.
 Then execute `start.sh` as follows: